TrueBlocks/trueblocks-core/src/apps/ethslurp/README.md

 | -v | --verbose | set verbose level.
 Follow with a number to set level (-v0 for silent) |
 | -h | --help | display this help screen |

-  Portions of this software are Powered by Etherscan.io APIs and QuickBlocks.io
+  Portions of this software are Powered by Etherscan.io APIs

-### Building from source

-Please see the <a href="https://github.com/Great-Hill-Corporation/ethslurp/blob/master/INSTALL.md">INSTALL.md</a> file for more information.
+##### The --file option

+All `quickBlocks` command-line tools support the `--file:filename` option.
+Place valid commands, on separate lines, in a file and include the above option.
+In some cases, this option may significantly improve performance.
+Please a semi-colon at the start of a line to make it a comment.

+Powered by QuickBlocks.io